2025 Wedding Photography Trends

 The 2025 wedding trends are finally here!
 After the wild years of 2021 to 2024 — it looks like 2025 is shaping up to be more stable than previous years.

 2024 was an odd year for many wedding photographers.
 It is now known as the engagement gap.
-There just weren’t as many relationships that formed in 2020 as opposed to a regular year, thanks Covid!
+There weren’t as many relationships formed in 2020 as opposed to a regular year, which meant there weren’t as many weddings in 2024.
+Thanks Covid! (insert irony.gif)

 Anyway, let’s take a look at what I predict we’ll be seeing more of in 2025 on the photography side of things.
 I’ll slide in a few other wedding trends and traditions that I think we’re saying goodbye to!